jyruzicka/omniboard/README.md

 * **width**: The relative width of this column as compared to other columns on the board.
 The column's default width is 0.
 * **columns**: The number of sub-columns within this column.
 If `columns` is greater than 1, projects will be displayed side-by-side.
 By default, each column's width is 1.
 * **filter_button**: Whether or not to show a small button which, when clicked, will hide all "dimmed" projects.
 By default, set to false.
+* **hide_dimmed**: When set to true, dimmed projects will be automatically hidden on page load.
+By default, set to false.

 The following column properties take blocks of ruby code.
 You can alter these inside the column block in the following manner: